What Is Hard Water & How To Test For Water Hardness

 |121 – 180

 In short, if your hard water test result is less than one grain per gallon (17.1 mg/L or less), you have soft water.
 Anything higher than this value indicates hard water.

 How to Treat Hard Water Effectively

 Just because the test results indicate that you have hard water doesn’t mean you have to sit back and live with its damaging effects.
-Traditionally, salt-based water softeners have been used to treat hard water by replacing hard water minerals ions with sodium ions.
+Traditionally, a salt-based water softener has been used to treat hard water by replacing hard water mineral ions with sodium ions.
 While effective, salt-based softeners discharge a lot of salty wastewater, which eventually ends up in the natural environment, affecting plants and animal life.
 The salt content can also have adverse effects on people who require low-sodium diets.

 The salt-free alternatives, however, offer a more environmentally-friendly way of controlling water hardness.
 These softeners require no electricity and produce no wastewater.
 They soften water by crystallizing the hard water minerals so they no longer stick to surfaces, thus reducing scaling.
 Unlike salt-based water softeners, the non-salt variants do not require you to recharge the system with salt, which significantly reduces maintenance costs.

 While there are several differences between salt-based water softeners and salt-free water softeners, choosing the right type all depends on your situation and personal preference.
 If you need any assistance picking the one that is most suited for your needs, don’t hesitate to contact us.

 Hard water is no stranger to many households in the U.S., damaging almost anything that it comes into contact with.
 But by testing your water with the three easy methods above, you can stop hard water in its tracks and remove it from your home before it does any damage.
 Springwell Water Systems is here to help you achieve that and more, so please reach out to today to get started or shop our water softeners.